pythseq/edna_intra_pipeline_comparison/README.md

 <a name="step23"></a>
 ### IV - 3 - SWARM processing step (Pipelines C)

-In pipelines C, SWARM gathers the sequences in OTU thanks to this algorithm :
-- First, sequences are pairwise aligned to count the number of dissimilarities between them
-- A threshold _d_ is chosen, when the number of dissimilarities is inferior or equal to _d_, both sequences are gathered in a same OTU
-- This process is repeated to add iteratively the sequences to an OTU
-- The most abundant sequence of each OTU is chosen to represent the OTU
-- The abundance of the OTU is constituted by adding the abundances of each sequence included in the OTU
+In pipelines C, SWARM gathers the sequences in OTUs (Operational taxonomic units).
+First, sequences are pairwise aligned to count the number of dissimilarities between them.
+A threshold _d_ is chosen by the user, and when the number of dissimilarities is inferior or equal to _d_, both sequences are gathered in a same OTU.
+This process is then repeated to add iteratively each sequences to an OTU, and the most abundant sequence of each OTU is chosen to represent the OTU.
+The abundance of the OTU is constituted by adding the abundances of each sequence included in the OTU

 The following line process the algorithm :
 ```